open-ephys/gui-docs/source/User-Manual/Exploring-the-user-interface.rst

 * **CPU Meter**.
 Displays the fraction of available time that the signal chain takes to complete one processing cycle.
 The values in this display will differ from your computer's built-in CPU monitor, and are a better indicator of whether you are hitting your machine's performance limits.
 Ideally, the CPU meter should stay below 20% at all times.
 If it's spiking to over 50%, it indicates that you are attempting to acquire more channels than your computer can handle, or your signal chain is too complex.

 * **Disk Space Meter**.
 Displays the fraction of available disk space used by the default recording directory.
 Keep an eye on this meter to ensure that you don't run out of space for recording data.
+There are also individual disk space meters inside each Record Node.

 * **Volume Slider**.
 Used to adjust the volume of the GUI's built-in audio monitor.

 * **Gate Slider**.
 Used to adjust the "gate" of the audio monitor, which enhances the sound of individual spikes while suppressing background noise.

 * **Audio Settings**.
 This button (which displays the audio buffer size in milliseconds) opens the Audio Settings interface.
 Data acquisition is driven by your computer's audio card.
 If you have multiple audio cards installed, this interface can be used to select which one to use.
 It can also be used to change the size of the audio buffer, which determines the amount of time it takes to complete one processing cycle.
-If the CPU meter is jumping around a lot, increasing the size of the audio buffer can smooth it out, by giving the GUI more time to process each chunk of data that comes in.
-However, this will increase the average time it takes for the GUI to deliver closed-loop feedback, if your signal chain includes plugins for trigger stimulation based on incoming neural data.
+If the CPU meter is jumping around a lot, increasing the size of the audio buffer can smooth it out by giving the GUI more time to process each chunk of data that comes in.
+However, this will increase the average time it takes for the GUI to deliver closed-loop feedback, if your signal chain includes plugins for triggering stimulation based on neural data.

 * **Play**.
 This button is used to start and stop data acquisition.
 If there are no processors present in the signal chain, it won't do anything.

 * **Record**.
 This button is used to start and stop recording.
+Recording is only possible if there is at least one Record Node in the signal chain.
 If the play button hasn't been pressed yet, the record button will also start data acquisition.

 * **Clock**.
 The clock displays the amount of time elapsed since data acquisition started.
 Or, if data is being recorded, it turns red and displays the amount of time since the current recording began.